PRESERVE YOUR HAY QUALITY WITH FRESH CUT®

 Read More News

-ABERDEEN, S.D.
-(April 17, 2025) – Agtegra Cooperative (Agtegra) has awarded scholarships to 10 high school seniors and one college student who are pursuing agricultural degree programs for the 2025-2026 school year.
+Agtegra Cooperative has awarded scholarships to 10 high school seniors and two college students for the 2026-2027 school year.